Skip to content

 End If

-' the marital status must be one of the characters oOnN
+' marital status must be among the characters oOnN

 Exit Function